HomeTriviaFood & CultureTagine

 ✗ FALSE

-False.
-Most tagine pots are ceramic or clay, not magnetic, so they require a diffuser or gas/charcoal heat.
+Most tagine pots are ceramic or clay, which are not magnetic.
+Induction requires magnetic cookware, so they won't heat.
+A diffuser disc is needed to transfer heat.

 8.